 Environmental issues have multiple dimensions involving the natural, social, and physical sciences.
 Plymouth State University’s Master of Science in Environmental Science and Policy program provides a foundation of knowledge about ecosystems, environmental science, and policy.
 You will have opportunities to engage in interdisciplinary, field-based applied research that will prepare you for a career as a scientist or research manager.
 Our graduates are working around the country at consulting firms, state and federal agencies (NH Department of Environmental Services, US Geologic Survey, US Forest Service, non-profit watershed associations (Squam Lakes Association, Newfound Region Lake Association), land trusts, and others have continued their education in PhD programs.

 The MS in Environmental Science and Policy is coordinated by the Department of Environmental Science and Policy and PSU’s Graduate Studies.
-The Center lends its expertise and knowledge in engaging on- and off-campus partners.
+The Center for the Environment offers expertise and knowledge in research and engaging on- and off-campus partners.
 These partnerships provide opportunities for you to work with faculty on thesis and research projects, many of which take full advantage of conducting research in northern New England’s lakes and forests, including Hubbard Brook Experimental Forest, a premier ecosystem science watershed program.

-On campus, the Boyd Science Center, a 76,000 sq. ft. research and learning facility, houses the Environmental Research Laboratory, teaching facilities, student offices, and academic departments.
+On campus, the Boyd Science Center, a 76,000 sq. ft. research and learning facility, houses laboratories, teaching facilities, student offices, and academic departments.

 Admission information is available through the Department of Environmental Science and Policy and applications are submitted to Graduate Studies.
 For more information about the MS in Environmental Science & Policy program, Contact Program Coordinator June Hammond Rowan, (603) 535-3218.